5 ways to help children deal with grief

 ‘It’s OK to let them see you being sad, too,’ says spokesperson for Cruse Bereavement Care

-While the nation mourns the loss of Queen Elizabeth II, there are arguably those that will feel it more viscerally than others.
+While the nation mourns the loss of Queen Elizabeth II, there are arguably those that will feel it more keenly than others.

 For children, the feelings of grief might be particularly difficult to process.